 The CHC-MCO must have coverage available directly or through its PCPs, who may have on-call arrangements with other qualified Providers, for urgent or emergency care on a twenty-four (24) hour, seven (7) day-a-week basis.
 The CHC-MCO must not use answering services in lieu of the PCP emergency coverage requirements without the knowledge of the Participant.
 For Emergency or Urgent Medical Conditions, the CHC-MCO must have written policies and procedures on how Participants and Providers can make contact to receive instruction for treatment.
-If the PCP determines that emergency care is not required, 1) the PCP must see the Participant in accordance with the time frame specified in Exhibit BB Provider Network Composition/Services Area under Appointment Standards, or 2) the Participant in accordance with the time frame specified in Exhibit BB.
+If the PCP determines that emergency care is not required, 1) the PCP must see the Participant in accordance with the time frame specified in Exhibit BB Provider Network Composition/Services Area under Appointment Standards, or 2) the Participant must be referred to an urgent care clinic which can see the Participant in accordance with the time frame specified in Exhibit BB.